 The architecture of this remarkably preserved, and for a long time forgotten, seventeenth-century village-museum lends itself admirably to the most baroque reveries.
 You will soon get caught up in the game and imagine yourself a pirate strolling through the cobbled streets lined with colored colonial houses.
 In the evening, the pretty mansions and the cobbled streets light up and come alive to entertain you.

-The island is 30kms long with steep slopes and covered with forest a few hours from Rio.
-A true ecological sanctuary, with no cars allowed and where you can discover the beautiful wild nature of the Atlantic forest.
+The island (a few hours from Rio) is 30kms long with steep slopes and covered with forest.
+A true ecological sanctuary with no cars allowed, where you can discover the beautiful wild nature of the Atlantic forest.
 It is a perfect combination of tropical forest, mountains and ocean not to be missed for those looking for their paradise island!
 A place to go for families, friends or romantic couples.

-This small chic and trendy village, whose fame began after Brigitte Bardot’s stay in the 1960s, lies on a majestic 8km long peninsula, two hours’ drive from the city of Carioca.
 Bordered by small coves, it has, among many other assets, twenty magnificent beaches all very different from each other thanks to the encounter of two opposing ocean currents.
-Today, Buzios is one of the venues of the Brazilian jet-set, as well as the destination of many celebrities from around the world, and many artists have settled here.
-It is a cosmopolitan village where some have come for a short vacation and been seduced by the enchanting surroundings and the sweetness of life and have never left!
-An important French community has built up here.
+Today, Buzios is one of the venues of the Brazilian jet-set, as well as the destination of many celebrities from around the world.
+Many artists have settled here.
+It is a cosmopolitan village where some have come for a short vacation, been seduced by the enchanting surroundings and the sweetness of life and have never left!

 As a result of this success there is a large choice of quality establishments for those looking to relax, eat good food and party.
 Buzios offers top-of-the-range services and entertainment day and night!